Subaru-PFS/ics_doc/SSN-00028/index.rst

 site with a name of each site, such as `LAM` and so on.

-Merging from one branch to another SHOULD happen at points of hardware deliveries, but can be perfomed well in advanced.
+Merging from one branch to another SHOULD happen at points of hardware deliveries, but can be performed well in advanced.
 It is RECOMMENDED to have separated files in `host-mac` and `hosts` directory per each hardware delivery.
 For most cases, actual procedure of merging will not be by normal ways using git, but just copied and newly added to the new branch is